 If there’s anything that the recent political climate has made clear, it’s the blatant partisanship in the media.

-Many could argue that partisanship in the media is the source of divisiveness in our country.
-Yes, most news outlets heavily lean to the right or left.
-But politicians, celebrities, and so-called “influencers” also utilize the media as a tool to impact the opinions of consumers.
+Many argue that the media is the source of divisiveness in our country.
+This is because most media outlets have a political agenda.
+But politicians, celebrities, and so-called “influencers” also utilize the media as a tool to impact the opinions of their fans and subscribers.
 Although many people claim that these tactics are what’s tearing our country apart, this is far from a new phenomenon.
-It has always been a prominent source of corruption, misinformation, and manipulation.
+It has always conspicuously been the cause of corruption, misinformation, and manipulation.

 Partisanship in the media has been a consistent issue, not just throughout American history, but world history.

 During the renaissance, the town criers were tasked with reporting the news.
 However, they were obliged to only share the news that the king commanded.
-This was an early technique of spreading both misinformation and the now-popularized word, disinformation.
+This was an early, sneaky technique of spreading both misinformation and the now-popularized word, disinformation.

 Technology opened the door for a new, different, and more efficient form of media: the printing press.
 Since newspapers became a much easier method of spreading information, political parties started to fund the newspapers.
-This is, of course, an unethical practice.
-The newspapers would be skewed in whatever direction the funding came from.
+If you’re thinking that this is an unethical practice, you would be correct.
+The newspapers would be skewed by whatever politician or political party was funding them.
 For instance, the LA Times was a republican-run newspaper.
-When Grover Cleavland won the presidency in 1884, the LA Times did not report the victory for quite a few days.
+When democrat Grover Cleveland won the presidency in 1884, the LA Times did not report the victory for quite a few days.

 In the late 1800s, there was a sharp turn of events when all news outlets made the drastic switch to a no-bias format.
 Although this may sound like a better option than before, it actually led to decreased participation in important political events.
 Voter turnout dropped steeply by around 30% from the 1870s to the 1920s.
-The reason was that this new no-frills style of journalism fostered an attitude of bleakness and depression.
+The reason was that this new no-frills style of journalism seemed bleak and depressing to readers.
+There was no pizzazz or excitement.
+It seemed that readers needed some sort of bias or opinion to connect with.
 Voters adopted a hopeless attitude of, “why even bother voting?”